-- 11.1 This Internal Audit Charter covers the period 1st April 2020 to 31st March 2022 and was reported to and approved by the Audit and Scrutiny Committee of North Ayrshire Council on 29th September 2020. - 11.2 The Charter will be subject to review by the Senior Manager (Audit, Fraud, Safety and Insurance) and the Audit and Scrutiny Committee.
-This will be done on a biennial basis or at any other time if required by a material change to the terms of the Charter.
+- 11.1 This Internal Audit Charter was reported to and approved by the Audit and Scrutiny Committee of North Ayrshire Council on 28th March 2023. - 11.2 The Charter will be subject to annual review by the Senior Manager.
+Where any material changes are required to the Charter, this will be presented to the Audit and Scrutiny Committee for their approval.